kay-adamof/headlessui-error-sample/README.md

 `"type": "module"` to '/path/to/headlessui-checking-error/package.json'.
 ```

-## Down the server
+## Shut down the server

-Down the server with `ctrl-c`;
+Shut down the server with `ctrl-c`;

-## To fix this issue
+## To fix this problem

-If we want to fix that error, it seems to need to delete the following
+If we want to fix this, it seems we need to delete the following
 line from `./node_modules/@headlessui/react/package.json`

 ```json